Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Dynamics of the Condensate Mixture

 \subsection{Revival Dynamics of the Mixture without and with Interspecies Interactions}

 For a two-component BEC, we have two-time scales, one for each component.
 First, we will discuss about the expression for revival times of the two species at zero interspecies interaction.
-It is known that an initial Gaussian wave packet of two isotopes with width $w_{i,1}=w_{i,2}=w_{i}$, centred at $(r_{0},0)$, propagates along the ring and interferes with itself at $(-r_{0},0)$.
-The resulting interference maxima of the two species are proportional to the oscillating terms in their density \cite{pethick2008bose} and are given by
+It is known that an initial Gaussian wave packet of two components with width $w_{in,1}=w_{in,2}=w_{in}$, centred at $(r_{0},0)$, propagates along the ring and interferes with itself at $(-r_{0},0)$.
+Let us consider $s$ as the arclength coordinate with periodic boundary conditions, which is equivalent to the circumference of the ring.
+The initial cloud, placed at the edges of $s$, is taken as $\phi^{a}_{i}(s,t)$ and $\phi^{b}_{i}(s,t)$, since the edges follow periodic boundary conditions.
+Here, $a$ and $b$ denote the two edges of the $s$ coordinate.
+In order to obtain the interference term, we consider the total density due to the interference of these wavepackets: